 There are limitless accent wall ideas that can bring contrast, texture and detail into your home design.
 An accent wall allows a room to look highly styled with little impact on the rest of the house; no need to move out, or cover your entire home with dust sheets.
 Despite being localized, the transformation to the feel of your home can be quite spectacular.
 Let’s take a look at some inspiring accent wall ideas…

 Unless you have a skilled artist handy, you probably want to install your mural in the form of a vinyl stickers.
-Wall decals are big business now, from adorable nursery designs to serious stuff for grown ups, like this watercolor mural from Pixers.
+Wall decals are big business now, from adorable nursery designs to serious stuff for grown ups.
+Check out the watercolor murals from Pixers.

 I am not promoting the installation of faux brick walls, however much it’s scraping for a come back from the 70s.
 However, if you are blessed with concrete, brick or stone construction, have some fun and expose some of it.

-Oh go on… impress all your friends with a fantastic vertical garden in your living space.
+Oh go on… impress all your friends with a fantastic vertical garden!
 I would love to do this but don’t have the best history with house plants, and I’m pretty sure it’s outside the realm of naptime.
 I said I’d give you accent wall ideas, I did’t promise they were all going to be easy.

 Accent Wall Ideas: Continuing Naptime Makeovers